Learn how to make a simple bucket bag with this FREE sewing pattern and tutorial.

 - As always, I recommend washing and ironing your fabric before you begin cutting your pieces out.
 Some people swear by pre-washing and others will tell you it isn't necessary.
 I personally prefer it.

 - DO NOT PRE-WASH ANY FUSIBLE material, just your fabric.
 You can thank me for this tip later when your not peeling a fusible off the inside of your dryer.

-Cutting instructions for a DIY bucket bag
+Cutting the fabric for your DIY bucket bag

-- Cut (2) pieces from the EXTERIOR fabric 14.5" long x 12.5" wide.
+- Begin by cutting (2) pieces from the EXTERIOR fabric 14.5" long x 12.5" wide.

-- Cut (1) piece from EXTERIOR fabric using your bag bottom pattern piece.
+2. Next, cut (1) piece from EXTERIOR fabric using your bag bottom pattern piece.

-- Cut (2) pieces from INTERIOR fabric 14.5" long x 12.5" wide.
+3. Cut (2) pieces from INTERIOR fabric 14.5" long x 12.5" wide.

-Cut the fusible and the bag handles
+Cut the fusible fabric and webbing for handles

-- Cut (2) pieces from FUSIBLE FOAM 14.5" long x 12.5" wide.
+- Cut (2) pieces from your FUSIBLE FOAM 14 ½ inches long by 12 ½ inches wide.